Musimatix/musimatix-backend/verse-rates-rest/src/main/resources/schema/README.md

 ## Frontend messages
 `{symbolic id}` and `{direction}` parts only.
 - `auth.response`  &ndash; authorization result which is returned on successful authorization.
 If authorization fails `401` status code is returned.
+- `recognized.response`  &ndash; user info if user session was acknowledged.
+If session is not acknowledged `401` status code is returned.
 - `byid.request` &ndash; get songs by exact song id.
 Ids array is allowed.
 - `keywords.request` &ndash; search by keywords.
 - `similar.request` &ndash; search songs by rhythmic pattern, keywords and tags.
 Message `songs.response` will be returned.